CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 - 2019/09 - 2019/12: Research Assistant, School of Educational Information Tech, CCNU.
 - 2021/09 - 2021/12: Science Teacher, Qingdao No.5 Middle School, Qingdao, China.
 - 2017/07 - 2018/08: Programming Teacher, Robot Culture and Technology Company, Hubei, China.

+ # Service

+- Member of The Asia-Pacific Society for Computers in Education (APSCE)
+- Program Committee of American Educational Research Association (AERA)
+- Volunteer Teacher of programming in an underdevelopment area of China